wjosset/ReactToOrientation/README.md

 As an iOS developer, we should really make a difference between:

-Device Orientation => Indicates the orientation of the physical device Interface Orientation => Indicates the orientation of the interface displayed on the screen There are many scenarios where those 2 values are mismatching such as:
+1. Device Orientation: Indicates the orientation of the physical device
+2. Interface Orientation: Indicates the orientation of the interface displayed on the screen

+There are many scenarios where those 2 values are mismatching such as:

 - When you lock your screen orientation